scihant/CTShowcase/readme.md

 ## Installation

+#### Using Carthage

+To install CTShowcase using [Carthage](https://github.com/Carthage/Carthage), add the folowing line into your Cartfile:

+	github "CTShowcase/CTShowcase" ~> 2.1

+Then run the `carthage update` command to build the framework and drag the built `CTShowcase.framework` into your XCode project.

 #### Using CocoaPods

-You can install CTShowcase using [CocoaPods](http://cocoapods.org).
-To install it,  add the following line to your Podfile:
+To install CTShowcase using [CocoaPods](http://cocoapods.org), add the following line into your Podfile:

-    pod "CTShowcase", "~> 2.0"
+    pod "CTShowcase", "~> 2.1"

+Then run the `pod install` command and use the created workspace to open your project from now on.

 #### Manual Install